DIABETES DRUGS HEAVILY IMPACTED BY DRUGMAKERS’ 340B POLICIES

 Between 1999 and 2019, the makers of insulin increased the prices of their products by 1200%.
 Under the 340B statute, if a drug company hikes its price faster than inflation, the size of the discount grows.
 While the minimum discount for name brand drugs is 23.1%, in the case of nearly all the diabetes drugs in question the discounts have risen to the point that safety-net providers are required to pay one cent per unit.
 By withholding 340B discounts, the companies can erase those penalties on sales to pharmacies.

 According to a 2020 report by the leaders of the Senate Finance Committee, the companies engaged in a practice known as “shadow pricing,” in which one company increased its insulin price and was followed by similar actions from the other two.
-In this case, Lilly started cutting off 340B discounts in July 2020, followed by AstraZeneca in October 2020, and Sanofi in March 2021.
+In this case, Lilly started cutting off 340B discounts in July 2020, followed by Novo Nordisk in January 2021, and Sanofi in March 2021.

 “One in 10 Americans is living with diabetes, and these drugs are life-saving medications for them.
 The actions of these drug companies, in violation of federal law, are harming safety-net hospitals and the patients living with low incomes whom they serve,” said 340B Health President and CEO Maureen Testoni.
 “These companies have significantly raised prices and, one by one, are cutting access to required discounts.
 These actions must stop now.”

-In addition to the insulin drugs, the report identifies other top-selling diabetes products manufactured by Merck, Novo Nordisk, and Boehringer Ingelheim (see illustration below).
-All three recently limited access to 340B discounts through community pharmacies – Merck on Sept.
-1, Boehringer Ingelheim on Aug.
-1, and Novo Nordisk on Jan.
+In addition to the insulin drugs, the report identifies other top-selling diabetes products manufactured by Merck and Boehringer Ingelheim (see illustration below).
+These companies recently limited access to 340B discounts through community pharmacies – Merck on Sept.
+1 and Boehringer Ingelheim on Aug.
 1.

 Top Diabetes Drugs by Part D Medicare Spending